nick-krantz/onlyInYourStateMap/README.md

 But now fetching 1495 individual pages comes with its own challenges.
 I kept running to Socket Closed or Timeout errors when I was attempting to grab each individual page.
 It didn't take long for me to realize that it was probably my issue with Axios and OnlyInYourState that I was sending 1495 requests almost simultaneously.
 I needed a way to limit the amount of requests I was sending at a time, wait for those to respond, then process and send more until I had all of the information I needed.
 Luckily, I found a [great medium article](https://medium.com/@matthew_1129/axios-js-maximum-concurrent-requests-b15045eb69d0) about doing just that.
 I was able to successfully limit the number of requests to 10 and every 20 ms, check for responses process and send another if able.

-Parsing the individual attraction was difficult because there isn't a stand set for those uploading these attractions of formatting (or if they even have to have an address).
+Parsing the individual attraction was difficult because there isn't a standard set for those uploading these attractions of formatting (or if they even have to have an address).
 I could parse the entire page with a regular expression, but I didn't think that would be the most accurate and could result in false positives.
 After manually going through some pages, I found some hope: some pages have "Address: address here." in the captions of images or the in the text on the page.
 A starting point!
 With a little more digging I found some variations of that like: "is located at", "address is", or "You'll find it at".
 Using those phrases, I was able to establish some sort of location for the attractions.
 I was only able to match on 363 attractions (24%) out of the total 1495.
 I ended up saving those locations as a json in a text file

 ## App.ts